 One of the available SP scenarios is very similar to what the automated Mission Builder will create in TOW3.
 The U.S. is move a small, mixed armor and infantry force along a road with poor sight lines and a village.
 Along that road, the North Koreans have units set up for an ambush.
 The U.S. has no air or artillery to call in.
 If there were a bit more customization capability to the TOW3 Mission generator, a satisfying approximation could be created.
 However, if I want strictly limit the types of units, I’d probably need to create the mission in the editor.
 I have yet to do so.

-Another one of the SP mission involves repelling and assault on the recently recaptured Kimpo airport.
-The Steel Panthers documentation is lacking, in this, case, but it would seem to be a night action.
+Another one of the SP missions involves repelling an assault on the recently recaptured Kimpo airport.
+The Steel Panthers documentation is lacking in this case, but it would seem to be a night action.
 Visibility is restricted to 150 yards, meaning the large flat ground of the airport does not allow engagement at a distance.
 This is another shortcoming of the TOW3 engine in which the variations in weather conditions seem, to me, to impact only the lighting effects rather than actual game play.

 While I wouldn’t expect TOW3 to do all these things, its inability to do most of them points to why I have to, despite giving TOW3 a second chance, once again withhold a mark of approval.